Starbucks CEO starts petition against government shutdown

 Schultz said he was acting because of a “sad and striking realization that the American people have no platform with which to voice their frustration and outrage” over the shutdown, which began last week after Democrats rejected Republican efforts to undercut the Affordable Care Act.

-The “voluntary, non-partisan” petition asks Congress and the White House to reopen the government, pay U.S. debts on time, and pass a long-term bipartisan budget deal by the end of the year.
+The “voluntary, non-partisan” petition asks Congress and the White House to reopen the government, pay U.S. debts on time, and pass a long-term bipartisan budget deal by the year-end.

 Copies will be available in Starbucks stores, online, and in tear-out ads due to run on Friday in the New York Times, the Wall Street Journal, USA Today and the Washington Post.
 From this Friday through the weekend, people can take a signed petition to a Starbucks store or sign it in a store.
 They can also sign the petition online.

-Schultz also sent letters on Thursday morning to business leaders, encouraging them to sign onto his initiative.
-He said that he had spoken with leaders of half of the 30 companies listed in the Dow Jones Industrial Average and “every CEO I spoke to shared my concern and my outrage about the situation in Washington.”
+Schultz also sent letters on Thursday to business leaders, encouraging them to sign on to his initiative.
+He said he had spoken with leaders of half of the 30 companies listed in the Dow Jones Industrial Average and “every CEO I spoke to shared my concern and my outrage about the situation in Washington.”

-In addition, Schultz said he had talked to the White House, to Senator Patty Murray (D-WA) and to Congressman Paul Ryan (R-WI), the chairpersons of the Senate and House Budget committees in charge of negotiations over the federal debt limit.
+He said he had also talked to the White House and to Democratic Senator Patty Murray and Republican Congressman Paul Ryan, the chairs of the Senate and House Budget committees in charge of negotiations over the federal debt limit.

 Still, in times of extreme political dysfunction, “the responsibility of a company of any kind is changing because we have to provide for employees, help the communities we serve, and obviously, the government is not providing the leadership it once did.”

-“In this case we’re leveraging the sense of community among our customers and providing a vehicle for their voices to be heard,” Schultz added.

 The White House has a similar online petition platform called We the People.
-Launched by the Obama administration in 2011, it guarantees responses to petitions that accrued 100,000 signatures within 30 days.
+Launched by the Obama administration in 2011, it guarantees responses to petitions that accrue 100,000 signatures within 30 days.

-That site is currently offline, a casualty of the far-reaching shutdown that has closed down national parks, forced federal employees into furloughs, and halted the issuance of benefits to the poor.
+That site is currently offline, a casualty of the far-reaching shutdown that has closed national parks, forced federal employees into furloughs, and halted benefits to the poor.

 Big business, which often sides with the Republican party, has found itself marginalized by conservative groups opposed to compromise in the country’s current fiscal crisis.
 Companies fear that a prolonged shutdown and subsequent default would have a catastrophic effect on the U.S. economy.